nahiyan/car_registration_plate_dataset/readme.md

 # About

-This dataset contains 378 training images and 34 test images of Bangladeshi car registration plates.
+This dataset contains 345 image and label pairs of Bangladeshi car registration plates; 315 of the pairs are for training, and 30 of them are for testing.

+# Images

+Each image contains registration plate[s], most of them being embedded in a vehicle, especially a car.

+# Labels

+The labels here are essentially bounding boxes which define the rectangular space occupied by registration plates.
+Each label is defined as an XML document; containing the 2D coordinates of the top-left point of the bounding box, along with its width and height.

 # License